kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 ##### Preemption in topology-aware scheduling

 Workload preemption under topology constraints is the domain of [KEP-5710] (Workload-Aware Preemption) and [KEP-5732] (Topology-Aware Workload Scheduling).

 Under KEP-6012, this topology-aware preemption behavior works for `CompositePodGroups` out-of-the-box without major changes, based on the following architectural factors:

 1. **Decoupled Simulation Framework:** The preemption algorithm evaluates victim selection by running in-memory simulations and invoking the workload's scheduling callback.
 The algorithm is completely decoupled from the scheduling internals: it does not care whether the callback is placing a single flat `PodGroup` or recursively resolving a `CompositePodGroup` hierarchy.
-2. **Pod-Bounded Performance Complexity:** The performance cost of scheduling (including preemption) simulations is dominated strictly by the total number of pods in the workload.
+2. **Acceptable Complexity Trade-offs:** Resolving a multi-level hierarchical group with nested topology constraints (e.g., parent and child groups requiring specific physical placements) is inherently more computationally complex than scheduling a flat `PodGroup` of the same size, as the scheduler must evaluate parent-child placement combinations.
+Because preemption relies on the recursive scheduling callback, this increased placement complexity could potentially impact preemption throughput at scale.
-For example, evaluating 100 `Pods` inside a single, flat `PodGroup` has the same computational complexity as 100 `Pods` distributed across multiple child `PodGroups` nested under parent `CompositePodGroups`.
+   For Alpha, we believe that no preemption-specific architectural changes are required as the simulation model is fully decoupled.
+However, if scale testing and performance feedback during the Alpha phase reveal bottlenecks due to recursive CPG checks during preemption, we will address necessary optimizations in the Beta phase.

-Consequently, since topology-aware preemption is designed and implemented to work for a flat `PodGroup` as a part of [KEP-5710], it should automatically work for a hierarchical `CompositePodGroup` with no significant overhead or architectural modifications.
+Consequently, since topology-aware preemption is designed and implemented to work for a flat `PodGroup` as a part of [KEP-5710], it should automatically work for a hierarchical `CompositePodGroup` with no significant architectural modifications or new preemption algorithms.

 ### Test Plan